 - 59 NSPR

 - Intel & AMD Compatible

 Noctua has built quite the reputation when it comes to cooling hardware for computers.
 Their air coolers and PC fans are consistently ranked among the best in the market.
 And, their Noctua NH-L9i is no different.

-The NH-L9i comes in at just under $40 and measures 37mm tall, making it one of the shortest CPU coolers on this list.
+The NH-L9i comes in at just under $45 for the brown and tan version and right at $55 for the chromax.Black version.
+It also measures in at 37mm tall, making it one of the shortest CPU coolers on this list.
 The NH-L9i comes with a 92mm fan that was designed to provide optimal cooling for lower TDP processors, as well as to operate at as low of sound levels as possible.

 The NH-L9i is compatible with both Intel and AMD processors as well, but if you want to use it with an AM4 motherboard and processor, you’ll need to use this version of the cooler.

 Overall, if you’re looking for a fairly affordable low-profile CPU cooler that can deliver solid cooling performance on CPUs that have TDPs of lower than 95 and operate at very quiet noise levels, then the NH-L9i is worth considering.

 - Single 120mm Fan

 If you’re willing to spend a little bit more and you have more room in your case, the Noctua NH-L12S is one of the best-performing low profile CPU coolers on the market.
 The Noctua NH-L12S comes in at just under $60, making it the most expensive cooler on this list.
 It comes with a 88 maximum NSPR rating (Noctua’s own power rating) and a 120mm fan.